LitheFulminare/Project-Unkown-XP4/README.md

 # Controls

-WASD controls the character, it has tanks controls so W is always 'forward' the character's perspective.
+WASD controls the character, it has tanks controls so W is always 'forward' from the character's perspective.

 F is the interaction button.